 (b) the alleged Title IX sexual harassment occurred in the United States;

-(c) the alleged Title IX sexual harassment occurred within a University education program or activity; and
+(c) the alleged Title IX sexual harassment occurred within the University's education programs or activities; and

-(d) at the time the formal complaint of Title IX sexual harassment was filed, the complainant was participating or attempting to participate in a University education program or activity.
+(d) at the time the complaint of Title IX sexual harassment was filed, the complainant was participating or attempting to participate in the University's education programs or activities.

 The Grievance Process has, at most, four major phases:

 General information about the Grievance Process can be found below and in Article 3 of the Comprehensive Policy.

 Accommodation for Disabilities in the Grievance Process

 Loyola is committed to providing reasonable accommodations and support to qualified students, faculty or staff employees, or others with disabilities to ensure equal access to the Grievance Process.
 Anyone needing such accommodations or support should inform the Executive Director for Equity & Compliance ("EDEC"), who may connect the individual with the Student Accessibility Center (for students) or Human Resources (for faculty or staff employees) to evaluate any requests and, in consultation with the person requesting the accommodation and the EDEC, determine which accommodations are appropriate and necessary for full participation in the process.

 Equitable Treatment of Complainants and Respondents

 Complainants and respondents are treated equitably under the Grievance Process.
 This means: